The truth about art inspiration + how to find inspiration and stay inspired as a visual artist

 There's a close connection between inspiration and creativity.
 I like to picture them as a beating heart symbolising life itself unceasingly breathing in and out.

 You don’t have to search for inspiration and creativity.
 You just have to find them within you.
-You’re life itself inhaling subtle information and creative energy and exhaling personal expression and vitality into this world.
+You are life itself inhaling subtle information and energy, and exhaling personal expression and vitality into this world.

 How to get inspired

-Let me explain that by an example.
 I love the ocean — I wonder at its depth, vastness, and force.
-I love to paint water, waves, fishes, corals, seaweed, seashells.
-I need to express my genuine fascination with its infinite beauty and that sense of freedom and limitless opportunities for exploration and discovery, which the ocean gives me.
-That's my message.
+I love to paint water, waves, fishes, corals, seaweed, and seashells.
+I simply need to express my genuine fascination with its infinite beauty and that sense of freedom and limitless opportunities for exploration and discovery, which the ocean gives me.